projectsesame/sesame/design/ratelimit-design.md

 ## High-Level Design

-Contour will add support for Envoy's local **and** global rate limiting.
+Sesame will add support for Envoy's local **and** global rate limiting.
 Local rate limiting adds a lightweight, easy-to-configure way to prevent large overall spikes in traffic from degrading upstream services, that doesn't require deploying any additional services.
 Global rate limiting provides much more fine-grained control over when and how rate limits are applied based on client IP, header values, etc., but requires a separate RLS to be deployed and configured alongside Envoy.
-Local and global rate limiting differ significantly in functionality and deployment/operation, so Contour will not attempt to merge them into a single unified API.
+Local and global rate limiting differ significantly in functionality and deployment/operation, so Sesame will not attempt to merge them into a single unified API.
 Instead, each one will be exposed independently, and users can opt into one or both as needed.